PROGAM LEADER IN ARTS EDUCATION & URBAN ENGAGEMENT

-Passionate about international education and the connections between arts, education and social justice, Michelle is the Artistic Director of the performing arts program at the French-American International School of San Francisco.
-She also serves as the school's Urban Engagement Coordinator, helming an internship program, a salon-speaker series and other community-focused initatives.
+Passionate about international education and the connections between arts, education and social justice, Michelle leads several programs at the French-American International School of San Francisco.

-Michelle is also an experienced theater maker, who has trained and worked extensively in the US and overseas.
-After completing her BA in Social Studies at Harvard (where she was active in the Harvard-Radcliffe Dramatic Club), she turned full-time to theater, studying at l'Ecole Jacques LeCoq, the Sorbonne and UCLA (MFA).
+Michelle is also an experienced, highly trained professional theater maker.
+After completing her BA in Social Studies at Harvard (where she was active in the Harvard-Radcliffe Dramatic Club), she turned full-time to theater.

-While it has been over ten years since Michelle has worked in film & TV, you can check out some old clips in "DEMO" and still catch her in re-runs of CSI, Deadwood and other shows.
-In Hollywood, her "niche" was tough, working class characters, as seen in projects with Justin Francis (The Way Down and Modest Mouse's Little Motel).
-While Michelle loved her years in LA, her focus today is on her Berkeley-based family and live theater, international collaboration and arts education in the Bay Area.
+While it has been some years since Michelle left Los Angeles (where much of her professional work was in film & TV), you still catch her in re-runs of CSI, Deadwood, Dragnet or check-out a few clips in "DEMO".
+In Hollywood, her "niche" was tough, working class characters, as seen in projects with Justin Francis (The Way Down and Modest Mouse's Little Motel music video).

 Michelle’s IMDB Listing